 David Mordecai serves as Chair of the Nanotechnology Committee, Co-Chair of the Space Law Committee and Vice-Chair of the Artificial Intelligence and Robotics for the American Bar Association Science & Technology Law Section.
 He also serves on the Uniform Law Commission Study Committee on Event Data Recorders in Cars, which is studying the need for and feasibility of uniform or model state legislation concerning event data recorders and generated vehicle data.
-He has recently been appointed to the Uniform Law Commission Committee Mitigation of Public Health Emergency Business Disruptions, which studies the need for and feasibility of one or more uniform state laws providing special rules and procedures to mitigate the impact of an epidemic, a pandemic or other public health emergency on the operation of businesses.
+He has recently been appointed to the recently formed Uniform Law Commission Committee on Mitigation of Public Health Emergency Business Disruptions, which studies the need for and feasibility of one or more uniform state laws providing special rules and procedures to mitigate the impact of an epidemic, a pandemic or other public health emergency on the operation of businesses.